 Hey!
-If you're looking to hire and you think I fit your needs, I would love to hear more!
-Shoot me an email with any questions or enquiries and I'll get back to you as soon as I can.
+If you’re looking for a technical artist to work with and you like what you see on this site, I would love to hear more!
+Shoot me an email with any questions or enquiries and I’ll get back to you as soon as I can.

 Projects